PedroF20/traceMySteps-backend/README.md

 3) Parsing and batch load of multiple GPX files into DB.

-4) Complete `app.py` with the required resources/routes and queries, having in mind the GeoJSON format for the geographic data.
+4) Complete `app.py` with the front-end required resources/routes and queries, having in mind the GeoJSON format for the geographic data.

 ### Minor bugs: